Preface to Hilborn's Guide to Old Southampton

 About the author

 A retired information officer for the federal government in Montreal and Quebec City, writer and editor Robin Hilborn has lived in Southampton, Ont. since 1999.
 He is a director of the Bruce County Historical Society and volunteers at the Bruce County Archives.
 He started researching Southampton history in support of the 150th anniversary celebrations in 2008 and was first vice-president of the 150th anniversary committee.
-Robin has written the local histories Southampton Vignettes (2010), Heart of the Great Lakes (2015), The Bruce (2018) and Hilborn's Guide to Old Southampton (2019), as well as articles on county history.
+Robin has written the local histories Southampton Vignettes (2010), Heart of the Great Lakes (2015), The Bruce (2018) and Hilborn's Guide to Old Southampton (2019; second edition, 2024), as well as articles on county history.
 He lives in Southampton with his wife Heather Wallace.

 How to order